Factors Affecting Cell Phone Reception

-Cellular signals are radio frequency waves and they behave like any other RF signal.
-If the your cell phone or tablet is too far away from the antenna cell tower, then the signal will be weak or maybe altogether unusable.
-Sometimes your phone may show that you have 1-4 bars of signal, but you can’t make or receive a call.
-The phone may ring, but when you try to pick up, no one is on the other end.
-This happens because the cellular device you’re using does not have enough power to push its transmission signal all the way back to the distant tower or the network is congested with other callers and data users.
+Cellular signals are radio frequency waves that behave like any other RF signals.
+If your phone or tablet is too far from the cell tower’s antenna, the signal may be weak or unusable.
+Sometimes, your phone may show 1-4 bars, yet calls still drop or fail to connect.
+This happens because your device may not have enough power to send its signal back to the distant tower, or the network could be congested with other users.

 Local Terrain Features

-Hills, mountains, ridges, bluffs and similar terrain will block cellular signals.
-Any situation in which there is higher ground between your cell phone and the tower anteanna can cause signal issues.
-If you live in or have driven through hilly country you know that you might have a good signal one moment, and then when you go around a corner or into a low spot the signal may vanish only to reappear a short time later.
-That’s the terrain blocking your cell signal.
+Hills, mountains, ridges, and other elevated terrain can block cellular signals.
+If there’s higher ground between your phone and the tower, you may experience signal issues.
+For example, in hilly areas, your signal might be strong one moment, but as soon as you drive around a corner or dip into a low spot, it disappears—only to reappear moments later.
+That’s the terrain interfering with your signal.

 Man-made Obstructions